A combinatorial view of Holant problems on higher domains: Introduction and background

 A \emph{symmetric} signature is a function that is invariant under any permutation of its variables.
-The value of such a signature depends only on the numbers of each color assigned to its input variables.
+The value of such a signature depends only on the numbers of each domain assigned to its input variables (i.e., edges).
 The number of variables is its arity; unary, binary, ternary signatures have arities 1, 2, 3 respectively.
 We denote a symmetric ternary signature $g$ on a domain of size 3 by a ``triangle'' consisting of 10 numbers:

 where $g_{i,j,k}$ is the value on inputs having $i$ Red, $j$ Green and $k$ Blue.
 Similarly, we denote a symmetric ternary signature $g$ on a domain of size 4 by a ``tetrahedron'':